-Removes an empty directory in MS-DOS.
-To delete directories with files or directories within them the user must use the deltree command, or if you are running Microsoft Windows 2000 or Windows XP use the /S option.
+The rd and rmdir commands remove empty directories in MS-DOS.
+To delete directories with files or directories within them, you must use the deltree command.
+If you are running Microsoft Windows 2000 or Windows XP, use the /S option.

 Removes (deletes) a directory.

-RMDIR [/S] [/Q] [drive:]path
+RMDIR [drive:]path RD [drive:]path

-Remove the test directory, if empty.
+Remove the test directory, if it's empty.

 rmdir c:\test /s